Emblem of Laos: History

-The coat of arms was changed in August 1991 in relation to the fall of the Soviet Union.
-The Communist red star and hammer and sickle were replaced with the national shrine at Pha That Luang.
-The coat of arms is specified in the Laotian constitution:
+An example of socialist heraldry, the coat of arms was originally adopted in 1975.
+It was modified in August 1991 to deemphasize Communism as a reaction to the fall of the Soviet Union, at which time the red star and hammer and sickle were replaced with the national shrine at Pha That Luang.
+A description of the coat of arms is specified in the Laotian constitution: